 Grade Area (ha) % of Agricultural Land

-2 1 1 35 5

-3a 20 64 5
+2 0 2 111

+3a 16 88 9

-Total area of site 3 1 100 0 (3 1 ha)
+Total area of site 18 100 0 (1 8 ha)

-- Appendix I gives a general description of the grades subgrades and land use categories identified in the survey.
-The main classes are described in terms of the type of limitation that can occur the typical cropping range and the expected level and consistency of yield. - The majority of agricultural land surveyed has been classified as Subgrade 3a good quality because of a moderate soil droughtiness limitation.
-Topsoils typically comprise slightly stony non calcareous medium clay loams.
-These generally overlie well drained similarly stony medium/heavy clay loam or clay upper subsoils.

-and moderately stony clay lower subsoils.
-The interaction between the soil textures and profile stone contents at this site with the prevailing local climate may act to restrict profile available water and thus plant growth and yield.
-Land classed as Grade 2 very good quality is restricted by a slight soil droughtiness limitation.
-Less stony lower subsoils means that there is more available water in the profile for uptake by crop roots.
+- 16 Appendix I gives a general description of the grades subgrades and land use categories identified in the survey The main classes are described in terms of the type of limitation that can occur the typical cropping range and the expected level and consistency of yield - 17 The majority of agricultural land surveyed has been classified as Subgrade 3a good quality because of a moderate soil droughtiness limitation Topsoils typically comprise slightly stony non calcareous medium clay loams These generally overlie well drained moderately stony medium clay loam or clay upper subsoils and moderately stony clay lower subsoils The interaction between the soil textures and profile stone contents at this site with the prevailing local climate may act to restrict profile available water and thus plant growth and yield Land classed as Grade 2 very good quality is restricted by a slight soil droughtiness limitation.
+Soils are similarly textured to those described above but are less stony.
+The interaction between these soil textures and profile stone contents at this site with the local climate means that there is slightly more profile available for uptake by crop roots so allowing a higher grade to be mapped.